Opinions vs. assumptions

 However, even then, sometimes knowing you’re wrong isn’t enough to overcome biases and previously held opinions.

-We now live in a world where the phrase “alternate facts” has seriously passed across someone’s lips.
+We live in a world where the phrase “alternate facts” has seriously passed across someone’s lips.
 And this isn’t a political commentary, I’m simply addressing a larger societal issue.

 Curiosity killed the ego

-“I’ve had some of the most amazing scoops of my career just by talking to random people and learning things,” he said, adding that “Being nice to people has led to the greatest successes in my life.”
+“I’ve had some of the most amazing scoops of my career just by talking to random people and learning things,” he said, adding that “being nice to people has led to the greatest successes in my life.”

 And that’s how we avoid the challenge Neil DeGrasse Tyson warned about ... thinking we know enough when we actually know too little.